damofer/ionicNews/README.md

 This is just a sample with Ionic + AngularJS

-its a Simple News app, that receives feeds via JSON file and Services (Noticias and Servicios tabs)
+its a Simple News app that receives feeds via JSON file and Services (Noticias and Servicios tabs)

 ![Alt text] (/www/img/sample/Capture1.JPG "News")